Bradley Jando | Thursday 9th September 2021 2:50pm

-Tyre pressures matter, whatever the weather
+Tyre pressure matters, whatever the weather

 Shorter stopping distances mean being safer everywhere

-In town, we need to be alert to pedestrians, particularly children who can step out without warning.
-It happens.
-In the countryside, it could be an oncoming car on a narrow lane, while on the motorway a sudden build-up of traffic might mean you’re suddenly braking to avoid slamming into the cars ahead.
-In all of these situations, and many more, your ability to stop quickly can prevent accidents and save lives, including your own.
+In towns and cities, you'll need to be alert to pedestrians, particularly children who can step out without warning.
+In the countryside, it could be an oncoming car on a narrow lane.
+On the motorway a sudden build-up of traffic might mean you’re suddenly braking to avoid coming into contact with the cars ahead.
+In all of these situations, your ability to stop quickly can prevent accidents and save lives, including your own.

-Are premium tyres safer, reducing stopping distances?
+Are premium tyres safer for reducing stopping distances?

-Your ability to react quickly, your brakes and tyres you purchase are the three crucial factors in being able to stop quickly and safely.
-And the simple truth is that, due to their lower quality rubber composition, budget tyres just aren’t as effective at gripping the road, resulting in a significantly longer stopping time and distance, especially in wet conditions.
+Your ability to react quickly, your brakes and the tyres you purchase are the three crucial factors in being able to stop quickly and safely.
+And the truth is that, due to their lower quality rubber composition, budget tyres just aren’t as effective at gripping the road, resulting in a significantly longer stopping time and distance, especially in wet conditions.

 Next steps to ensuring safer stopping distances

-If you’re concerned about the quality of your tyres and want expert advice on the best ones to buy for your car, get in touch with your nearest Kwik Fit team for impartial advice.
+If you’re concerned about the quality of your tyres and want expert advice on the best ones to buy for your car, get in touch with your nearest KwikFit team for impartial advice.
 Our tyre team can also answer any questions you have about stopping distances, how to spot the signs of tyre wear, and advise you on tyre pressures.
-Locate your nearest Kwik Fit centre here.
+Contact us today.